 Begin Your BSW Application

 Prior to completing your application, please read the information in the "Preparing Your Application" section.

 Please have your Statement, Resume and Transcript ready prior to completing the online application to the BSW Program.

-The application deadline for the BSW Program is February 1, 2022.
+The application deadline for the BSW Program has been extended to February 15, 2022.
 Applications submitted after the deadline will be considered on a space-available basis.

 If you have any questions, please contact the Office of Student and Academic Services at 959.200.3605 or email@example.com.